mohammadShamimReza/cat_market/README.md

 # Authentication Middleware

 To ensure security and permission control, we have implemented authentication middleware.
 This middleware verifies tokens and checks user roles before granting access to specific routes.
-Admins and users can only access routes for which they have the appropriate permissions.
+Admins and users can only access routes for which they have the appropriate permissions

 ## Live Link